 2.0 Grades of Membership.
 The Subscribing Membership grades shall consist of the Society-level membership grades of Student Member, Affiliate Member, Associate Member, Member, Fellow, and Distinguished Member.
 The qualifications for Society-level membership grades shall be as set forth by the Society.
-The voting membership grades of the Section shall be Associate Member, Member, Fellow, and Distinguished Member, The non-voting membership grades of the Section shall be Student Member and Affiliate Member.
+The voting membership grades of the Section shall be Associate Member, Member, Fellow, and Distinguished Member.
+The non-voting membership grades of the Section shall be Student Member and Affiliate Member.

-(If the Section has its own membership grades they should be included here.)
+NOTE: If the Section has its own membership grades they should be included here.
+Life Members are not considered as a Grade of Membership.